 - In Tales of the Questor Fae were created as an immortal servant race bound to obey a specific set of rules and they happened to outlive their creators.
 The result being a species of rules lawyers.
 In fact it's recommended that one use dead languages like Latin when dealing with the Fae so as to limit their ability to twist the meaning of your words.

-- On Gargoyles, Goliath has been placed under a spell that makes him the mindless slave of whomever holds the scroll it's written on.
-Holding the scroll, Elisa orders him to behave, for the rest of his life, exactly as he would if he weren't under a spell.
-This cancels the magic altogether, as the spell can best execute this command by dissipating itself.
+- Goliath has been placed under a spell that makes him the mindless slave of whomever holds the magical pages it's written on.
+Holding the pages, Elisa orders him to behave, for the rest of his life, exactly as he would if he weren't under a spell.
+This effectively cancels the spell totally (at least, presuming they burned those pages off-screen).

-- In the Nineties X-Men animated series, as mentioned above under "Comics", the Master Mold and its army of Sentinels turn on Bolivar Trask and decide to conquer humanity.
+- In X-Men: The Animated Series, as mentioned above under "Comics", the Master Mold and its army of Sentinels turn on Bolivar Trask and decide to conquer humanity.
 When Trask protests by reminding them that they were programmed to protect humans from mutants, Master Mold points out the Fridge Logic behind that by stating that mutants are humans.
 Thus, humans must be protected from themselves.
-Trask believes the Sentinels are in error, especially because he refuses to believe mutants and humans are the same species, but realizes he has created something much worse.
+Trask believes that the Sentinels are in error, especially because he refuses to believe that mutants and humans are the same species, but realizes he has created something much worse.